mjp41/cpython/Doc/regions.md

 * Objects in a region can only reach other objects in the same region, immutable objects, or linear region entry points.
 * Regions track the number of incoming references from local objects.

-New objects are always created as a local object.
+New objects are always created as a local object, and can be transition to regions or immutable objects after creation.
 If Veronapy features are not used, then all the objects in the system will be local objects and the runtime will behave as normal.